Rabbi david kunin

 Before returning to the Bay Area, Rabbi Roller served as spiritual leader of Burbank Temple Emanu El.
 Rabbi Roller is active in interfaith work, including participating in and organizing interfaith retreats for Jewish, Christian, and Muslim seminary students, working with the Burbank Ministerial Association and the Burbank Human Relations Council.
 During Rabbinical School, Rabbi Roller was a fellow for Truah: The Rabbinic Call for Human Rights, an AIPAC Leffel Fellow, and a participant in the rabbinic student seminar at the Shalom Hartman Institute.

 Rabbi Nathan Roller graduated from Whitman College and received his rabbinic ordination from the Ziegler School of Rabbinic Studies in 2018.
-Rabbi Roller met his wife, Lindsay, in Santa Barbara and they have two children, four-year-old Eliezer and one-year old Kitra.
+Rabbi Roller met his wife, Lindsay, in Santa Barbara and they have three children, Eliezer, Kitra, and Livia.
 Contact

 Rabbi Emeritus Daniel Pressman was born and raised in Los Angeles, California.
 He had a rich Jewish upbringing.
 His parents, Rabbi Jacob and Marjorie Pressman, modeled devotion to Judaism and community.
 Camp Ramah and United Synagogue Youth gave him formative Jewish experiences.
 He graduated from UCLA, while also attending the University of Judaism, and was ordained at the Jewish Theological Seminary in New York.